Monoplane: Low

 A low wing is one which is located on or near the bottom of the fuselage.

 Placing the wing low allows good visibility upwards and frees the central fuselage from the wing spar carry-through.
-By reducing pendulum stability, it makes the aircraft more manoeuvrable, as on the Spitfire; but aircraft that value stability over manoeuvrability may then need some dihedral.
+By reducing pendulum stability, it makes the aircraft more maneuverable, as on the Spitfire; but aircraft that value stability over maneuverability may then need some dihedral.

 A feature of the low-wing position is its significant ground effect, giving the plane a tendency to float farther before landing.
 Conversely, this ground effect permits shorter takeoffs.

 Mid

 A mid wing is mounted midway up the fuselage.
 The carry-through spar structure can reduce the useful fuselage volume near its centre of gravity, where space is often in most demand.

+The Mid-wing form is the most common one for large aircraft, and nearly the only one used for passenger-carrying large aircraft.

 Shoulder

 A shoulder wing (a category between high-wing and mid-wing) is a configuration whereby the wing is mounted near the top of the fuselage but not on the very top.
-It is so called because it sits on the "shoulder" of the fuselage, rather than on the pilot's shoulder.
 Shoulder-wings and high-wings share some characteristics, namely: they support a pendulous fuselage which requires no wing dihedral for stability; and, by comparison with a low-wing, a shoulder-wing's limited ground effect reduces float on landing.
 Compared to a low-wing, shoulder-wing and high-wing configurations give increased propeller clearance on multi-engined aircraft.

-On a large aircraft, there is little practical difference between a shoulder wing and a high wing; but on light aircraft, the configuration is significant because it offers superior visibility to the pilot.
-On a light aircraft, the shoulder-wing may need to be swept forward to maintain correct center of gravity.
+On a large aircraft, there is little practical difference between a shoulder wing and a high wing; but on a light aircraft, the configuration is significant because it offers superior visibility to the pilot.
+On light aircraft, shoulder-wings tend to be mounted further aft than a high wing, and so may need to be swept forward to maintain correct center of gravity.
 Examples of light aircraft with shoulder wings include the ARV Super2, the Bölkow Junior, Saab Safari and the Barber Snark.

 A high wing has its upper surface on or above the top of the fuselage.
 It shares many advantages and disadvantages with the shoulder wing, but on a light aircraft, the high wing has poorer upwards visibility.
-On light aircraft such as the Cessna 152, the wing is usually located above the cabin, so that the wing spar passes over the occupants heads, leaving the wing in the ideal fore-aft position.
+On light aircraft such as the Cessna 152, the wing is usually located above the cabin, so that the wing spar passes over the occupants' heads, leaving the wing in the ideal fore-aft position.

 An advantage of the high-wing configuration is that the fuselage is closer to the ground which eases cargo loading, especially for aircraft with a rear-fuselage cargo door.
-Military cargo aircraft are predominently high-wing designs with a rear cargo door.
+Military cargo aircraft are predominantly high-wing designs with a rear cargo door.